emf-creaf/hydrospain/README.md

 download historical data from for gauging stations in Spanish rivers.
 Those datasets are available at the [CEDEX web](https://ceh.cedex.es/anuarioaforos/demarcaciones.asp) archive.
-Although files can be downloaded by hand one by one, $\tt{hydrospain}$ allows the automatic retrieval of any of those files, appending WGS84 UTM30 (EPSG:32630) coordinates to the datasets.
+Although files can be downloaded by hand one by one, `hydrospain` allows the automatic retrieval of any of those files, appending WGS84 UTM30 (EPSG:32630) coordinates to the datasets.
 In addition, date fields are formatted accordingly.

 ## Installation

-You can install the development version of hydrospain from [GitHub](https://github.com/) with:
+You can install the development version of `hydrospain` from [GitHub](https://github.com/) with:

 ``` r